-A packaging design brief is absolutely crucial in the design process as it ensures accurate delivery of ideas, plans and overall direction of the final output.
+A packaging design brief is crucial in the design process as it ensures accurate delivery of ideas, plans, and overall direction of the final output.

-In order for the designer to fully understand the expectation, the brief will need to be as concise as possible, that way, the designer can have a point of reference at every step of the process making it efficient and generate solid results.
+For the designer to fully understand the expectations, the brief will need to be as concise as possible; the designer can have a point of reference at every step of the process, making it efficient and generate reliable results.

-Today, we’re going to explore everything you need to know in order to make this possible!
+Today, we’re going to explore everything you need to know to make this possible!

 You can refer to these tips while writing your packaging design brief for complete accuracy and precision to heighten the chances of your packaging project being a success.